nexpy/nxrefine/docs/source/experiment.rst

 In *NXRefine*, it is assumed that all the files associated with a particular experiment are stored in a single directory.
-At synchrotron x-ray facilities, it is common to schedule all the measurements associated with a particular proposal together, associated with a proposal number and/or run cycle.
-For example, on beamline 6-ID-D at the Advanced Photon Source, measurements resulting from Proposal No.
-GUP-75969 may be scheduled in a specific run cycle, say 23-1, and stored in, *e.g.*, ``/data/6-id-d/GUP-75969-23-1``.
+At synchrotron x-ray facilities, it is common to schedule all the measurements associated with a particular proposal together, labelled by a proposal number and/or run cycle.
+For example, on beamline 6-ID-D at the Advanced Photon Source, measurements resulting from Proposal GUP-75969 that are scheduled in run cycle 23-1 are stored in ``/data/6-id-d/GUP-75969-23-1``.
 This directory should contain sub-directories that conform to a particular layout, with calibration files stored in the directory ``calibrations``, NeXus files containing measurement templates stored in ``configurations``, settings and log files stored in ``tasks``, and experimental data from each sample stored in separate directories with a name that is typically derived from the chemical formula or a commonly used abbreviation.
 It is common to test and/or measure multiple crystals with the same chemical formula, so each of the sample directories contain sub-directories for each measured crystal.
 These contain the NeXus files for each scan and linked sub-directories containing the raw data.

 Here is the structure of a possible experiment directory.
 Most of the names in this example are chosen to be generic, *i.e.*, they will be